OA-Bug: An Olfactory-Auditory Augmented Bug Algorithm for Swarm Robots in a Denied Environment: Software Simulation

 \subsection{Simulation Design}

 The purpose of the simulation is to compare the performances of different algorithms and analyze the relationship between different simulation configurations and the statistical results.
-The chosen algorithms are briefly described in Table \ref{chosen algs}.
-The selected configurations are listed in Table \ref{site conf}.
+The chosen algorithms are briefly described in Table~\ref{chosen algs}.
+The selected configurations are listed in Table~\ref{site conf}.

-\textls[-1]{In the simulation, for each configuration, the site generator was used to generate 100 different sites.
-For each site, we applied the above five algorithms using 2, 4, 6, 8, and 10 robots departing from the center and the edge of the site.
-For each run, the total coverage, coverage per robot, crash count, and other necessary data were recorded per 100 actions.
-If a robot has entered a room, then it is considered to have covered a room.}
+\textls[-5]{In the simulation, for each configuration, the site generator was used to generate 100 different sites.
+For each site, we applied the above five algorithms using 2, 4, 6, 8, and 10 robots departing from the center and the boundary of the site.
+For each run, the total coverage, coverage per robot, collision count, and other necessary data were recorded per 100 actions.
+If a robot has entered a room, then it is considered to have covered a room.
+A round of simulation terminates when all rooms are covered, or each robot has reached its maximum number of actions.}